Professional edition active

 (See also General Principles of Poisoning.)

 Worldwide, 80% of caustic ingestions occur in young children; these are usually accidental ingestions of small amounts and are often benign.
-In adults, caustic ingestions are frequently intentional ingestions of large amounts by suicidal people and are life threatening.
-Common sources of caustics include solid and liquid drain and toilet bowl cleaners.
+In adults, caustic ingestions are frequently intentional ingestions of large amounts by people contemplating suicide and are life threatening.
+Common sources of caustics include solid and liquid drain cleaners, toilet bowl cleaners, and laundry detergent pods (1, 2).
 Industrial products are usually more concentrated than household products and thus tend to be more damaging.

 Pathophysiology of Caustic Ingestion